 This and other relevant information may be made available on the IECEx website: www.iecex.com.

-IECEx Bulletin

-The Bulletin shall be amended to accommodate the relevant information regarding the IECEx Certification of Personnel Competence Scheme.

 Source of information

 The information published in the IECEx Publications is based on information given by the Member Bodies of the IECEx System and ExCBs.
 Neither the IEC nor the IECEx Secretary is therefore liable for the accuracy of that information.
 Publication of commercial information is not permitted.